Skip to main content

 Domains

 A Domain is a logical unit that organizes and isolates various Configuration Items (e.g., Users, Accounts, Endpoints, etc.) in UDMG.
-This separation can be based on organizational structure, geographical regions, or specific responsibilities.
+This separation can be based on organizational structure, geographical regions, specific responsibilities, or configuration requirements.
 Domains are helpful for managing access, security, compliance, and scalability in complex systems.

 Configuration separation allows for multiple product instances to be hosted on the same application server and database infrastructure.